 Simple Classic Watches Offer the Best Value

 Here is a Chinese brand Curren Quartz watch typically found on Aliexpress.com and other Chinese e-commerce marketplaces.
 I purchased this watch on Walmart.com for $11.00 including shipping.
-It is a classic design with a alloy body, stainless steel back and band.
-It has a Japanese quartz movement and decent waterproof rating.
+It is a classic design with an alloy body, stainless steel back and band.
+It has a Japanese quartz movement and basic water resistance (you can get it wet in the rain but don’t swim with it).
 It is a classic dress watch offering a level of quality you would easily pay up to $100.00 for in a retail store.
 If you stick to simple, classic watch styles (avoid cheap gold plating and gaudy design) you can find well-made Chinese quartz watches good for day-to-day wear in the $10.00 to $20.00 price range.

-The $10.00 to $25.00 price range in Chinese quartz watches offers more robust construction and better design in general.
-Some watches in this range offer day/date and chronometer functions.
+The $15.00 to $25.00 price range in Chinese quartz watches offers more robust construction and better design in general.
+Some watches in this range offer day/date, chronometer functions and steel body construction (better corrosion resistance than alloy).
 You will also get a nicer leather strap or a stainless steel bracelet.
 I would say that watches in this price range from China offer the best value for the low price.